 Stéphanie Martel is Assistant Professor of Political Studies – specializing in International Relations – at Queen’s University, where she is also a Fellow at the Centre for International and Defence Policy.
-Before joining Queen’s, she was a FRQSC postdoctoral fellow at the Institute of Asian Research (UBC) and the Centre for International Peace and Security Studies (McGill).
-She is an executive member of the Canadian Council for Southeast Asian Studies.
+She is a Distinguished Fellow at the Asia-Pacific Foundation of Canada, a Team Lead (Asia-Pacific) within the Defence and Security Foresight Group, and an executive member of the Canadian Council for Southeast Asian Studies.
 She serves as a Canadian representative at the ASEAN Regional Forum’s Expert and Eminent Persons Group.
 Her research focuses on multilateral diplomacy, security regionalism, and the role of discourse in the social construction of world politics, with a focus on Southeast Asia and the Asia-Pacific.
-Her work has been published in peer-reviewed journals such as International Studies Quarterly, International Studies Perspectives, PS: Political Science & Politics, The Pacific Review, Monde Chinois and L’Espace Politique, among others.
-She is currently finalizing a book manuscript titled Enacting Security in the Asia-Pacific: Discourse in the Making of an ASEAN Community.
+Dr. Martel’s work has been published in peer-reviewed journals such as International Studies Quarterly, International Studies Perspectives, PS: Political Science & Politics, The Pacific Review, Monde Chinois and L’Espace Politique, among others.

 - Regional Security